Tim Keenan III

-Timothy Keenan III (born December 9, 2002) is an American college football defensive tackle for the Alabama Crimson Tide.
+Timothy Keenan III (born December 9, 2002) is an American professional football defensive tackle for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Los Angeles Rams in the seventh round of the 2026 NFL draft.

 Early life

-Keenan II attended Ramsay High School in Birmingham, Alabama.
+Keenan III was born on December 9, 2002.attended Ramsay High School in Birmingham, Alabama.
+He led the Rams to a 10–3 record and an Alabama 5A Region state quarterfinal appearance as a junior, then improved to a 12–2 mark and a runner-up finish in the 5A Region as a senior in 2020.
 He committed to the University of Alabama to play college football.

 College career

-Keenan II redshirted his first year at Alabama in 2021 and played in two games in 2022.
+Keenan III redshirted his first year at Alabama in 2021 and played in two games in 2022.
 As a redshirt sophomore in 2023, he played in 14 games and had 38 tackles and one sack.
 As a redshirt junior in 2024, he started 12 of 13 games and recorded 40 tackles and 2.5 sacks.
-Keenan II returned to Alabama for his senior year in 2025.
+Keenan III returned to Alabama for his senior year in 2025.
+After missing the first three games due to an ankle injury, Keenan started 12 straight games to end the season, totaling 16 stops, including three tackles for loss and two sacks, while also adding two fumble recoveries, a forced fumble, one pass breakup and a blocked punt.